-How to stop binge eating by helping your mind
+How to control binge eating by helping your mind

 There’s more and more evidence that rather than focussing on food it’s important to focus on what’s happening in your mind.
 If you can’t get your mind on board, you’re likely to be doomed to failure.